4x4 Training and PUWER

 Train your drivers in the environment they will be working.
 If they spend any time on the road, they should be trained on the road.

 Ensure your training provider includes on-road training during courses, and that the 4×4 trainers employed are properly qualified.
-Beyond Driving only use Driving Standards Agency Approved Driving Instructors who are also Lantra-Awards 4×4 trainers.
+For courses where on-road training is also included, Beyond Driving use Driver and Vehicle Standards Agency Approved Driving Instructors who are also accredited 4×4 trainers.